jonathanneels/Audio-Input-Effects/README.md

 This project is based on the (live microphone) Audio-Input-Effects by cwilco.
-Unfortunatly that project is abandoned (it did not had an update for over 6 years) and has limit support for modern browsers (Chrome).
+Unfortunatly that project is abandoned (it did not had an update for over 6 years) and has limited support for modern browsers (Chrome).

 In the process I've also added some new possibilities;
 * Record the audio from your live performance.